Cyprus scraps 'golden passport' scheme over alleged abuse - RFI

 Nicosia (AFP)

-Cyprus said on Tuesday it will scrap its citizenship scheme for foreign investors next month over alleged abuses uncovered in a television programme.
+Cyprus said on Tuesday it will scrap its controversial "golden passports" scheme for foreign investors next month over alleged abuses uncovered in a television programme.

 Government spokesman Kyriakos Koushos said the cabinet had agreed in an emergency meeting to abolish the scheme as proposed by the finance and interior ministers.

-"The proposal of the two ministers was based on long-standing weaknesses, abuse and exploitation of the provisions of the investment programme," Koushos told reporters.
+"The proposal of the two ministers was based on long-standing weaknesses, abuse and exploitation of the provisions of the investment programme," Koushos said.

-Koushos said the scheme -- which has generated seven billion euros ($8.25 billion) -- would brought to an end on November 1, 2020.
+Koushos said the scheme, which has generated seven billion euros ($8.25 billion), would be brought to an end on November 1.

-The government would "fully examine its policy to encourage investment", he added, after the completion of an investigation into the so-called golden passports scheme.
+The Cypriot government would "fully examine its policy to encourage investment", he added, after the completion of an investigation into the scheme.

-The move came hours after Qatar-based broadcaster Al Jazeera aired footage of officials allegedly trying to help a person acting as a client with a criminal record to acquire a Cyprus passport.
+The move came hours after Qatar-based broadcaster Al Jazeera aired an hour-long programme showing its reporters pretending to represent a Chinese businessman keen to acquire a Cypriot passport despite him having a criminal record.

-"Posing as representatives of a fictitious criminal character, our undercover reporters were ushered through the application process for the Cyprus Investment Programme by lawyers, property agents, leading eventually to high ranking politicians," Al Jazeera reported on Monday.
+"Posing as representatives of a fictitious criminal character, our undercover reporters were ushered through the application process for the Cyprus Investment Programme by lawyers, property agents, leading eventually to high ranking politicians," Al Jazeera reported.

 Those involved -- a Cypriot lawmaker and the parliament speaker -- denied any wrongdoing.

+But the lawmaker, Christakis Giovanis, later resigned from parliament and the positions he held in the left-wing AKEL party.

-Speaker Demetris Syllouris said Tuesday he was standing down until a police investigation into the claims was completed.
+And the speaker, Demetris Syllouris, said he was standing down until a police investigation into the claims was completed.

+European Commission spokesman Christian Wigand said, "We watched in disbelief how high-level officials were trading European citizenship for financial gains."

 Cyprus began offering citizenship in exchange for substantial investment as far back as 2007, but the scheme was stepped up following the Mediterranean island's 2013 economic crisis.

+Keith Schembri, who had been accused of corruption by murdered investigative reporter Daphne Caruana Galizia, was taken into custody after a court issued an order for all his assets and companies to be frozen, police said.

+Malta started selling passports to wealthy foreigners in 2014 and Caruana Galizia had published several investigations into the scheme on her blog.

-Last month, Al Jazeera reported that dozens of those who had applied for "golden passports" were under criminal investigation or international sanctions, or serving prison sentences.
+In August, Al Jazeera reported that dozens of people who had applied for Cyprus's golden passports were under criminal investigation or international sanctions, or serving prison sentences.

-Even before Al Jazeera published its story, some 30 people had been referred for investigation to a special committee.
+Even before Al Jazeera published its story in August, some 30 people had been referred for investigation to a special committee.

-Last week, Nicosia said it was revoking seven passports for "false representation" by investors on their application.
+Last week, Cyprus said it was revoking seven passports for "false representation" by investors on their application.

 The country is re-examining the cases of all roughly 4,000 people who successfully applied for a passport under the scheme.